 I dance.
 I do acrobatics.
 I use a wheelchair.

-Inventing wheelchair pole dancing has been a process of exploring the relationship between aesthetics and deformity, intentional movement vs limits of movement, the value of adaptation in art and sport, performance quality in unfamiliar bodies and types of movement, and the very personal terrain of inclusion.
+Competing in wheelchair pole dancing was a process of exploring the relationship between aesthetics and deformity, intentional movement vs limits of movement, the value of adaptation in art and sport, performance quality in unfamiliar bodies and types of movement, and the very personal terrain of inclusion.

-The relationship between me and my coach, Salima, who helps me develop new moves and sequences as well as navigate the competitive environment (both as an athlete and a pioneer of parapole and adapted pole dance) is an active and evolving example of the collaborative nature of inclusion of disabled people in events, athletics, social environments and personal relationships.
+The relationship between me and my coach, Salima Peippo, who helped me develop new moves and sequences as well as navigate the competitive environment (both as an athlete and one of the pioneers of parapole and adapted pole dance) was an active and evolving example of the collaborative nature of inclusion of disabled people in events, athletics, social environments and personal relationships.

 I've been an aerialist for over 13 years, but it's the pole dancing that catches people's attention.
 Taking it out of its context reveals the story people want to tell, the one that holds some meaning for them but has very little to do with me.
 That story tends to be me as a shining example of overcoming limits, me as a proof that pole sport is for everyone, me as proof that you just have to believe in yourself.
 The story is often that I must have felt very unsure of myself and very insecure and I gained confidence and empowerment through pole.

 I already knew what I could do before I even considered a pole.
 I was already strong before I touched a pole.
 I had been training in aerial rope (cordelisse), a notoriously demanding aerial art.
 Rope requires of me intense grip strength and shoulder flexibility.
 On the rope, I deadlift my body weight over my head while 15ft in the air for three or four minutes at a time.
 In comparison, I thought pole looked boring.
 The pole having none of the rope's flexibility.
 The rope wraps around my body, moves wherever I want it to be.
 The pole just stands there.